jpartlow/register.js/README.markdown

 [QUnit](http://docs.jquery.com/QUnit) is being used to test the library.

-You may run the tests using the Javascript interpreter of your browser by viewing test/tests.html in your browser.
+The preferred method for running the tests is using the Javascript interpreter of your browser by viewing test/tests.html in your browser.

-You may also run the tests on the commandline if you have a Javascript interpreter such as SpiderMonkey or Rhino by executing test/commandline_runner.js with your interpretter from the root of the project.
+You may also run the tests on the commandline with Rhino by executing test/commandline_runner.js with your interpretter from the root of the project:

+    rhino -opt -1 test/commandline_runner.js <test>